 You certainly want your tutor to be someone you trust.
 Companies like Varsity Tutors put their tutors through background checks.
 The best tutoring companies go to extreme lengths to verify that a tutor has listed truthful credentials.
 These are very important measures that must be taken in order for you and your student to feel safe moving forward in the process.

-Work with your tutor to set up an appropriate scheduling of sessions that gives your student plenty of time to study before the acknowledged test date.
-A strong SAT tutor will develop a lesson plan dedicated to every element of the SAT, organizing the detailed sessions to focus on areas that your student struggles with the most.
+Private SAT tutoring should help set up an appropriate scheduling of sessions that gives your student plenty of time to study before the acknowledged test date.
+A strong SAT tutor will develop a lesson plan dedicated to every element of the SAT.
+They will organize detailed sessions to focus on areas that your student struggles with the most.
+I hope these tips are helpful in selecting private SAT tutoring for your child.